doublezerofoundation/sol-2z-conversion-v1/README.md

 Update the `oracle_pubkey` with `Public key` in config.json
 This keypair is used for signing price data in the swap-oracle service.

+> [!NOTE]
-**Note**: `Base58 secret Key` use by swap-pricing service we have to update it in parameter store when regional setup done
+> `Base58 secret Key` used by swap-pricing service we have to update it in parameter store when regional setup done.

 ### On Chain Configuration Setup

 Create `config.json` at the project root with the following structure: